 4. Visit Your Local Library

-Did you know that your local library will have access to the top genealogy sites.
-These site will most likely include Ancestry.
-From your library you CAN view your ancestors records completely free!
+Did you know that your local library will have access to the top genealogy sites?
+These sites will most likely include Ancestry.

 Why not join your local library?

 This is how I got into genealogy and how I vastly built my family tree by this method.

 Not only was I able to collect details about my ancestors but also their siblings and descendants.

 Both of my parents are only children and so I never knew of any cousins when I was growing up.

 I think this is why I was so fascinated to not only build my tree upwards but also outwards as well.

 Expanding my family tree has certainly helped me because I have made contact with several distant cousins.